Data Modeling Interview Questions

 11 questionsQ11 to Q21

-SCD2 merge, late-arriving data, data vault, medallion, slowly-changing facts, bridge tables, partitioning, normalization, schema evolution, time dimension.
+Type 2 merge logic, late-arriving data, data vault, medallion, slowly-changing facts, bridge tables, partitioning, 3NF, schema evolution, the time dimension.

 4. L6 (Staff)